 The fellowship includes fully funded enrollment in the Oregon Health and Science University clinical informatics graduate certificate program, a comprehensive didactic curriculum tailored for health care professionals.

 Fellows will be encouraged to remain active in their primary specialty, up to 20% of the time, during their fellowship.
 This clinical experience is designed to be flexible and will be tailored to each fellow’s career goals and interests.

 Fellows will be oriented to the ongoing areas of clinical informatics research at BSWH.
-Before or during the outset of the rotation block, fellows will be introduced to program faculty conducting informatics-related research and will work with the Program Director to select a research mentor and to design a project that complements the fellow’s interests and career goals.
-Fellows will be encouraged to complete their research project during this rotation block and will be expected to submit the results for presentation or publication in an academic setting.
+Before or during the outset of the research rotation blocks, fellows will be introduced to program faculty conducting informatics-related research and will work with the Program Director to select a mentor and to design a project that complements the fellow’s interests and career goals.
+The research project is considered a “capstone” experience for the fellowship, and fellows will be expected to submit their work for presentation or publication in an academic setting.

 Fellows will work with the Program Director to design customized rotations where they can further pursue their individual informatics-related interests and career goals.
 Fellows may elect to repeat any existing rotation or can work with program faculty to design specialized rotations in any area of informatics available at BSWH.

-Fellows will maintain about 10-20% FTE practice in their primary clinical specialty throughout the fellowship.
+Fellows may maintain up to 20% FTE practice in their primary clinical specialty throughout the fellowship.
 The Program Director will work with the fellow and with clinical departments to find an acceptable schedule and practice setting.